John Cabot University Responds to COVID-19

 See the Safety and Health Alerts page for important communications to the JCU community regarding procedures, protocols, and safety measures related to COVID-19 based on directives from the Italian government.

 Stay at home if you are feeling unwell.
 If you have a fever, cough, and difficulty breathing, seek medical attention.
-JCU students in Rome should call the JCU emergency number (+39 327 848 0210); JCU faculty and staff should call the Lazio regional number (800 118 800) and then update JCU via the emergency number.
+JCU students in Rome should call the JCU emergency number (+39 327 848 0210) to discuss symptoms or close contact issues as well as the JCU On-Call Doctor (+39 320 406 5709) or their local medico di base (if applicable) regarding confirmed positivity and test results; JCU faculty and staff should call their medico di base and then update JCU Vice President Jose B. Alvarez ([email protected])

 John Cabot University has waived the SAT/ACT requirement for students applying for the Fall 2020, Spring 2021, and Fall 2021 semesters, given the inability of many students to take the tests.

-The Fall 2020 semester will be limited to 89 days, which will facilitate students attending from visa-waiver countries.
-Nationals of these countries and territories, such as the USA, do not require a visa for visits up to a maximum of 90 days, for a variety of activities including study.
+The Spring 2021 semester follows our normal 15-week Academic Calendar.
+For new degree-seeking and visiting students who may need to limit their stay to 89 days, which will facilitate students attending from visa-waiver countries, such as the USA, that do not require a visa for visits up to a maximum of 90 days, please notify Admissions as you need to formally request this option.
+Students in this group have a set late arrival date; classes will be followed remotely before arrival.
 To see if you require a visa and to get more information, please refer to the website of the Italian Ministry of Foreign Affairs.

 INFORMATION FOR ADMITTED STUDENTS